 - a.
 Review the instruments and consent forms and provide comments on aspects which may need adaptation for local conditions. - b.
-In collaboration with PREVENT's program coordinator organize the pretest in Cambodia. - c.
+In collaboration with PREVENT's program coordinator organize the pretest in Vietnam and Cambodia. - c.
 Attend a training led by PREVENT research staff on conducting the pretest. - d.
-Conduct the pretest with at least one of the US-based Co-PIs, the local PI, the PREVENT Coordinator, and the research team leader in Vietnam. - e.
-Assist with finalizing the forward and back translation of data collection instruments and consent forms. - f.
-Participate in debriefing meeting after the pretest with RGC, DAH, and USAID. - 3.
-Training: Attend a multi-day training, in Cambodia, to prepare for the market chain analysis.
-(7 days LOE) - a.
+Conduct the pretest with at least one of the US-based Co-PIs, the PREVENT Coordinator, and the team leader from each country. - e.
+After the pretest and in collaboration with the US-based Co-PIs: - i.
+Produce edited SOPs and instruments (survey, market mapping exercise, KI guide, and observation form), showing recommended changes in track changes. - ii.
+Provide report to explain changes made to the SOPs and instruments and instruments. - f.
+Assist with finalizing the forward and back translation of data collection instruments and consent forms. - g.
+Participate in debriefing meeting after the pretest with RGC, DAH, and USAID.

+- 3. Training: Co-facilitate two multi-day trainings, one in each country, to prepare for the market chain analysis.
+(12 days LOE) - a.
 Review and provide comments and suggestions for changes to the training materials, to help finalize them prior to training. - b.
 Work with FHI 360 staff to ensure that training venue, materials and field training sites are prepared. - c.
 The US-based Co-PIs, the local PI, one to two senior researchers from PREVENT, and the program coordinator will train the entire team on the study objectives and protocol, research ethics and human subjects protection protocols, and data management.
 Groups will be split up into two for a portion of the training to be trained on best practices to implement the instruments they will administer.
 The training will include field practice. - d.
 Provide personalized tutoring on data collection to individual research team members as needed. - e.
-The local PI will provide input to FHI 360 staff regarding the field researchers performance during the study training.
+The local PI will provide input to FHI 360 staff regarding the field researchers' performance during the study training.

-4. Fieldwork: (Up to 84 days)
+4. Fieldwork: (Up to 90 days)